teleprint-me/coinbot/docs/specs/04-Compound-Interest.md

 Where:

+- `A` is the accumulated amount money over `n` years, including interest.
 - `P` is the principal amount or the initial investment.
 - `r` is the annual interest rate in decimal form.
 - `n` is the number of times interest is compounded per unit `t`.